Ian Redpath: World Series Cricket

 Redpath retired from Test cricket in order to devote himself full-time to proprietorship of an antique business in Geelong.
 He had already declined the 1975 Ashes tour to tend to this neglected enterprise.
 However his absence from top cricket was brief.
 After a season out of the game, he signed for World Series Cricket, lured by a personal visit to Geelong by Kerry Packer's lieutenant Austin Robertson, and despite Packer's initial reluctance to contract the Victorian.
 As with many of his colleagues, the personal costs of supporting the rebel entrepreneur were significant; after two decades of service to the South Melbourne Cricket Club, Redpath was made persona non-grata.
 In an early world series match at Kardinia Park, Geelong in 1977–78, Redpath snapped his Achilles tendon, an injury that ruled him out for the season.
 Packer declared that Redpath would be paid for the duration.
 The Victorian repaid the loyalty by returning again for 1978–79, playing mainly in World Series country cup games.
 He was recalled for international duties once more, playing two supertests at the age of 37.
 At Sydney, against the by then fearsome West Indies XI attack, he took blow after blow on the body, holding out for 143 minutes to make 9, and adding 71 critical runs with David Hookes which contributed to an improbable 10 wicket victory for the Australian XI.

 He remains among Victoria's top ten run-makers of all time.
-Years after his WSC days, Redpath was accepted back into the Victorian fold and appointed as the coach of Victoria.
+Years after his WSC days, Redpath was accepted back into the Victorian fold and appointed the coach of Victoria.

-Later life
+Later life and death

-He was awarded an MBE in 1975.
+Redpath was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 1975 Birthday Honours for services to cricket.
 He wrote his cricketing memoirs, Always Reddy, with Neill Phillipson in 1976.
 After retiring from playing, he coached Victoria.

-He is now retired from the antique business, but remains active at the Geelong Cricket Club.
+When Redpath retired from the antique business, he remained active at the Geelong Cricket Club.

+In January 2023, Redpath was inducted into the Australian Cricket Hall of Fame.

+Redpath died on 1 December 2024, at the age of 83.
+Australian team wore black armbands in 2nd Test Match of Border-Gavaskar Trophy against India to commemorate death of Ian Redpath and Phillip Hughes.